ThePorgs/Exegol-docs/source/exegol-wrapper/start.rst

 =========================================================== ===============================
  Option                                                     Description
 =========================================================== ===============================
-``-w WORKSPACE_PATH``, ``--workspace WORKSPACE_PATH``       The specified host folder will be linked to the /workspace folder in the container.
+``IMAGE``                                                   Tag of the exegol image to use to create a new exegol container ``-w WORKSPACE_PATH``, ``--workspace WORKSPACE_PATH``       The specified host folder will be linked to the /workspace folder in the container.
 ``-cwd``, ``--cwd-mount``                                   This option is a shortcut to set the /workspace folder to the user's current working directory (pwd).
 ``-fs``, ``--update-fs``                                    Modifies the permissions of folders and sub-folders shared in your workspace to access the files created within the container using your host user account. (default: Disabled)